Letter from John Goering

 Later on, I had some money to invest in developing this idea.
 In 1986, I met with Dean Leonard Aronoff at the University of Cincinnati’s (then-called) College of Business Administration, and he was very supportive of the venture.
 Next we conducted market research in the community to determine if our idea was original.
 We discovered programs that focused on the likes of entrepreneurship and minority and women-owned businesses, but none of which were family business-focused.
 To our surprise, there was a need to be filled - an opportunity.
 This gave us the green light to form a solid Board of Advisors and lay the foundation.

 The connection with UC has been special because I served as an accounting professor, then later as Assistant to the Dean for the College of Business Administration and as University Registrar.
 The Goering Center is founded on the same missions as the University of Cincinnati, which is to engage people in education, research and community service.
 Each of these areas are key, but it is the latter area where the Goering Center is impacting people’s lives the most.

 There is no denying that our mission to serve families is an important one.
-Family businesses are a significant economic driver in the community and a source of growth in employment across our region.
+Family and private businesses are a significant economic driver in the community and a source of growth in employment across our region.
 The ultimate goal of the Goering Center is to see people succeed in both their family and business life, thus moving forward in their journey.
 It truly never gets old to hear their testimonies of success.